bretmullinix/ansible-for-beginners/t5-creating-custom-modules/readme.md

 1. Run `pip list`.
 You should see **ansible** with the version 2.9.
 1. Let's install Molecule.
 Molecule provides us the capabilities of **Ansible Galaxy** and **Test Driven Design**.
 Run `pip install molecule==3.0.4`
-1. Let's Install Ruby needed for custom ansible module.
+1. Let's Install Ruby needed for a custom ansible module.
 Run `pip install gem`
 1. Let's Install **MarkDownLint**.
 Run `gem install mdl`

 ## Instructions